clear-vote/frontend/src/app/modules/politigram/notes.md

   TODO:
   math equations for svg
   color does not light up
-  header does not show text
+  header does not show text AND ADJUSTED SCORFE Enlarging/shrinking effect smooth transitions

-  pulsing effect
-  rounded corners
-  smooth transitions
+  ***get precinct mapper working
+  ***record video for grant

   // const handleMouseOver = (event: PolitigramEvent, d: PolitigramDatum) => {
   //     if (!touchLock) {